appuchias/unfollowers_bot/README.md

 # Setup
 ### **IMPORTANT NOTE**: *Create a secondary account for this.
 It shouldn't but it could get banned so please DON'T use your main account for this.*

- - Navigate to the folder you want the bot to be: `cd <folder path without these signs>`
+1. Navigate to the folder you want the bot to be: `cd <folder path without these signs>`
- - Clone the repo: `git clone https://github.com/appuchias/unfollower_bot.git`
+1. Clone the repo: `git clone https://github.com/appuchias/unfollowers_tracker.git`
- - Navigate to the created folder with the repo: `cd unfollower_bot`
+1. Navigate to the created folder with the repo: `cd unfollowers_tracker`
- - Install requirements: `pip install -r requirements.txt`
+1. Install requirements: `pip install -r requirements.txt`
- - Run the setup file: `setup_file.py`
+1. Run the setup file: `startup.py`
- - Run the bot: `python main.pyw`
+1. Run the bot: `python main.pyw`
-~~